btibs/album-crosspost/README.md

 - Facebook OAuth does not work.
 Facebook has started requiring all apps to use HTTPS and this was using a local HTTP server.
 Workaround: manually generate a token at https://developers.facebook.com/tools/explorer/145634995501895/ (select the `user_photos` permission) and paste into a file named `.fbcredentials`.
 - Facebook album download only
-- Imgur authentication works once you have a token, but currently has issues with getting it... stay tuned.
+- Imgur authenticates properly but does not upload (yet)

 Libraries used: